 - As the LIID may not be available at the SGW/PGW and ePDG but is mandatory in EpsHI2Operations.EpsIRIContent according to TS 33.108 [12] Annex B.9, its value in the lawfulInterceptionIdentifier field of the encoded PDU shall be set to the fixed string "LIIDNotPresent".

-6.3.3.2.2 PDU Session Establishment message reporting PDU session establishment or PDN Connection establishment
+6.3.3.2.2 PDN Connection Establishment or PDU Session Establishment in interworked EPS/5GS

+In the case of standalone EPS, the IRI-POI in the SGW/PGW shall generate an xIRI containing an ePSPDNConnectionEstablishment record when the IRI-POI present in the SGW/PGW detects that a PDN Connection has been established for the target UE.
+The IRI-POI present in the SGW/PGW shall generate the xIRI for the following events:

+- The SGW/PGW creates a new PDN Connection in the target UE context of the SGW/PGW (see TS 23.401 [50] clauses 5.7.3 and 5.7.4).

-The IRI-POI in the SMF+PGW-C shall generate an xIRI containing an SMFPDUSessionEstablishment record (see clause 6.2.3.2.2) when the IRI-POI present in the SMF+PGW-C detects that a single-access PDU Session or PDN Connection has been established for the target UE.
+In the case of interworked EPS/5GS, the IRI-POI in the SMF+PGW-C shall generate an xIRI containing an SMFPDUSessionEstablishment record (see clause 6.2.3.2.2) when the IRI-POI present in the SMF+PGW-C detects that a single-access PDU Session or PDN Connection has been established for the target UE.
 The IRI-POI present in the SMF+PGW-C shall generate the xIRI for the following events:

 - The SMF+PGW-C creates a new PDN Connection in the target UE context of the SMF+PGW-C (see TS 23.401 [50] clause 5.7.4).